Databricks

 Important

-Removing the Databricks data source integration from a project won't delete any data already imported from Databricks.
-However, this cancels any future delta updates using the integration.
+Removing the integration won't delete data already imported from Databricks, but it cancels all future delta updates.

 Import data from Databricks

-The import process follows the same general steps for all data types, with specific configuration differences outlined below.
+The import process follows the same steps for all data types, with a few configuration differences for each type.

 Import process

-Configure your schedule execution and click Finish to start the import.
+8. Configure your schedule and click Finish to start the import.

 Customers